For Parts Not Working

 Deep Water

-I held tight to his aggressively tense body and looked back, mesmerised by the straight wake line he was creating in the water.
-I remember the pace of the shore shrinking away.
+I held tight to your aggressively tense body and looked back, mesmerised by the straight wake line we were creating in the water.
+I remember the pace the shore was shrinking away.

-He spun around so fast that I could never have held on, and just like that, he was gone.
+You spun around so fast I could never have held on, and just like that, you were gone.

 I calmly floated to the rhythm of the deep until the sound of an engine broke my breath.
 Rescued by a stranger only to be placed back in the hands of danger.